-After the new Friends corporation was formed, the Hall of Fame lost its remaining City of Chicago funding.
-This development makes the Friends' existence vital to the Hall of Fame's continuation as the only known municipally sponsored institution of its kind in the nation.
+After the new Friends corporation was formed, the Hall of Fame lost all of its remaining City of Chicago funding.
+This development makes the Friends' existence even more critical to the Hall of Fame's continuation as the only known municipally sponsored institution of its kind in the nation.

-Friends of the Chicago Gay and Lesbian Hall of Fame is recognized by the Internal Revenue Service as a qualified organization under Internal Revenue Code section 501(c)(3).
+Friends of the Chicago LGBT Hall of Fame is recognized by the Internal Revenue Service as a qualified organization under Internal Revenue Code section 501(c)(3).
 Contributions to it are tax-deductible to the fullest extent provided by law.

-Thank you to the Friends of the Chicago Gay and Lesbian Hall of Fame Strategic Planning Committee
+Thank you to the Friends of the Chicago LGBT Hall of Fame Strategic Planning Committee inquiry@ChicagoLGBTHallofFame.org